glyrose/AAI-551-project-1D_Heat_Conduction_/README.md

 The implicit finite difference method is used for numerical stability and accuracy.

+## Solution Approach
+The program will numerically solve the implicit finite difference form of the heat equation.
+The plate will be discretized into n+1 spatial nodes, and the time domain will be totaled in small increments Δt.
+At each time step a system of linear algebraic equations will be formed and solved using NumPy’s matrix operations to obtain the temperature field.
+The simulation continues until the temperature change between consecutive time steps is negligible which indicates steady state.

 ## Program structure
 **material.py**:  Material class, that stores the physical properties: thermal conductivity, density, specific heat, convective coefficient, internal heat generation, ambient temperature, and plate half thickness used in the 1D plate conduction problem.